What is the Polar Vortex?

 Any time the temperatures are low enough, frozen pipes are a big concern for home and business owners.
 Frozen pipes are one of the leading causes of property damage in the wintertime.
-Taking preventative measures can save your time and money along with giving you peace of mind.
+Taking preventative measures can save you time and money, along with giving you peace of mind.
 Here are some tips from ServiceMaster DSI to prevent frozen pipe damage.

 Keep garage doors closed if that is where water supply lines are located.